-This appeal arises from the Circuit Court of Webster County, wherein Petitioner Father's parental rights were terminated by order entered August 1, 2011.
-The appeal was timely perfected by counsel, Dennis J. Willett, with petitioner's appendix accompanying the petition.
-The West Virginia Department of Health and Human Resources ("DHHR"), by Lee A. Niezgoda, has filed its response.
+Petitioner Mother, by counsel Christopher G. Moffatt, appeals from the Circuit Court of Webster County, wherein her parental rights were terminated by order entered August 1, 2011.
+The West Virginia Department of Health and Human Resources ("DHHR"), by counsel Lee A. Niezgoda, has filed its response.
 The guardian ad litem, Joyce Helmick Morton, has filed her response on behalf of the children.

 This Court has considered the parties' briefs and the appendix on appeal.
-The facts and legal arguments are adequately presented in the parties' written briefs and the appendix on appeal, and the decisional process would not be significantly aided by oral argument.
+The facts and legal arguments are adequately presented, and the decisional process would not be significantly aided by oral argument.
 Upon consideration of the standard of review, the briefs, and the appendix presented, the Court finds no substantial question of law and no prejudicial error.
 For these reasons, a memorandum decision is appropriate under Rule 21 of the Revised Rules of Appellate Procedure.

-The instant matter was initiated upon allegations that petitioner's abuse of controlled substances was affecting his judgment and ability to properly provide for the subject children's health, safety, and welfare.
+The DHHR initiated the instant matter upon allegations that petitioner's abuse of controlled substances was affecting her judgment and ability to properly provide for the subject children's health, safety, and welfare.
 The DHHR visited the home and discovered drug paraphernalia and white residue on items in the home and in petitioner's nostril.
-Petitioner admitted to both snorting prescription medication and taking some orally.
-At adjudication, petitioner again admitted to snorting and ingesting prescription medication, and also admitted that he may be addicted to and/or abuse controlled substances and that the same affects his judgment and ability to properly provide for the children's health, safety, and welfare.
+At the home, petitioner admitted to snorting prescription medication.
+At adjudication, petitioner again admitted to snorting prescription medication, and also admitted that she may be addicted to and/or abuse controlled substances and that the same affects her judgment and ability to properly provide for the children's health, safety, and welfare.
 Petitioner was thereafter granted a post-adjudicatory improvement period, but the circuit court later revoked the same and terminated petitioner's parental rights based upon non-compliance with services offered and the terms of the improvement period.
-At disposition, it was found that petitioner violated the terms of the improvement period in the following ways: failure to comply with Seneca Health Services and not having had substance abuse counseling for a period of three months; failure to remain drug and alcohol free, including providing positive drug screens; having had alcohol in his residence in violation of the circuit court's order; failure to establish a fit and suitable home for the children; making threats toward third parties; failure to accept responsibility for his actions and showing an attitude that he would continue to fail to comply with services; and, failure to be truthful regarding his drug use.
+At disposition, it was found that petitioner violated the terms of the improvement period in the following ways: failure to comply with Seneca Health Services and attending substance abuse counseling for a period of three months; failure to remain drug and alcohol free, including providing positive drug screens; failure to keep alcohol out of her residence; failure to establish a fit and suitable home for the children; failure to accept responsibility for her actions and showing an attitude that she would continue to fail to comply with services; and, failure to be truthful regarding her drug use.